-The procedure below applies to MSA 1040 controller enclosures employing small form factor pluggable (SFP) transceiver connectors (4/8 Gb FC, 10GbE iSCSI, or 1 Gb iSCSI) in host interface ports.
-In the following procedure, "SFP and host cable" is used to refer to any of the qualified SFP options supporting host ports used for I/O or replication.
+The procedure below applies to MSA 2040 SAN controller enclosures employing small form factor pluggable (SFP) transceiver connectors in 4/8/16 Gb FC, 10GbE iSCSI, or 1 Gb iSCSI host interface ports.
+In the following procedure, "SFP and host cable" is used to refer to any of the qualified SFP options supporting Converged Network Controller ports used for I/O or replication.